 Many professionals and parents have normalized picky eating.
 They take an unhealthy, highly frustrating set of experiences and have made it ‘okay.’

 Why have we done this?
 Simply because it is happening with such high prevalence.

 Yet, it’s not okay.
 It is unhealthy…and here’s why.

-Not only does it limit the breath of nutrients your child receives, but this habit also has a highly damaging effect on their body.
-It affects blood sugar levels in a way that not only can support future obesity but also affects energy and ability to sustain attention in school.
+Not only does it limit the breadth of nutrients your child receives, but this habit also has a highly damaging effect on their body.
+It affects blood sugar levels in a way that not only can support future obesity but also affects energy and the ability to sustain attention in school.
 It is also very taxing upon the pancreas, attempting to keep up with the demands of changing internal blood sugar levels.
 Pediatricians see an alarming rise in children with diabetes, in part to diets based solely upon eating simple carbohydrates.
 This is worth researching a bit, to fully appreciate the danger of these poor eating habits.

-Finally, this is habit that is hard to break.
+Finally, this is a habit that is hard to break.
 Picking eating doesn’t fade away in adolescence or adulthood.
-It sticks with us, limiting nutrition and thus contributing to a variety other health-related concerns as time goes by.
+It sticks with us, limiting nutrition and thus contributing to a variety of other health-related concerns as time goes by.
 Not to mention the fact that it leaves the picky eater with limited access to the wide array of flavors and foods that can add tremendously to our daily pleasures of eating.

 Bottom line: You can abandon being a short-order cook today!
 Yes, it takes dealing with a bit of drama and ugliness, but you can do it.
-And I promise, it will make your lives easier and your kids lives healthier.
+And I promise, it will make your lives easier and your kid’s lives healthier.
 If you are curious about the details on a parenting plan for handling this, you can read up more on TerrificParenting.com.
 But for now, just resolve to end this craziness today, and bring your kids back to health and sanity.